Security-Onion-Solutions/securityonion-docs/detections.rst

 Once you've used one of these methods to reach the detection detail page, you can check the Status field in the upper-right corner and use the slider to enable or disable the detection.

 To the left of the Status field are several tabs.

 The OVERVIEW tab displays the Summary, References, and Detection Logic for the detection.
+Starting in Security Onion 2.4.110, the Summary field may contain an AI summary of the rule if one is available.
+These AI summaries are pre-generated so nothing is ever sent from your system to generate this information.
+That also means that AI summaries only exist for our default rules and will not exist for any of your custom rules.

 .. image:: images/60_detection_nids.png
   :target: _images/60_detection_nids.png